Valkryst/Schillsaver/README.md

 [![Java CI with Maven](https://github.com/Valkryst/Schillsaver/actions/workflows/maven.yml/badge.svg)](https://github.com/Valkryst/Schillsaver/actions/workflows/maven.yml)
 [![CodeQL](https://github.com/Valkryst/Schillsaver/actions/workflows/codeql.yml/badge.svg)](https://github.com/Valkryst/Schillsaver/actions/workflows/codeql.yml)

-Schillsaver allows you to encode one or more files, from their native formats, into a single video.
-This video consists of black/white blocks that represent the bits of the input file(s).

-The resulting video can be uploaded to a hosting site, such as YouTube, where it can then be re-downloaded in the future and decoded back into the original file.
+Schillsaver is a tool that allows you to encode one or more files into a single video.
+This video, consisting of black and white squares, represents the data of the input file(s).
+The video can then be uploaded to a hosting site, such as YouTube, for future re-download and decoding back into the original file(s).

-This allows for free file storage.
+This provides a novel approach to free file storage.

-This program was written as a proof-of-concept, and I am not recommending that you utilize YouTube for free file storage.
-However, what you do with this program is up to you.
+While Schillsaver was developed as a proof-of-concept, its usage is entirely up to you.
+However, we do not explicitly recommend using YouTube or any other platform for free file storage.

 ## Table of Contents